ANDERS ARTIG development residency

-They Are Gone But Here Must I Remain is an original multi-disciplinary performance by Sister Sylvester.
-Based on firsthand interviews and research, it charts the story of a film that caused a revolution.
-Using Peter Whitehead’s 1969 cult film, The Fall, and its rumored influence on international political activism in the 1970s, it combines firsthand interviews and the company's blend of video and movement-based performance to create a unique form of lecture performance.
+They Are Gone But Here Must I Remain charts the story of a film that caused a revolution.
+Using Peter Whitehead’s 1969 cult film The Fall, and its rumored influence on international political activism in the 1970s, the performance combines firsthand interviews and the company's blend of video and movement-based performance to create a unique form of lecture performance.

 Several years ago, director Kathryn Hamilton began to explore a provocative story: that British director Peter Whitehead’s seldom-seen 1969 film The Fall inspired the 1973 student occupations in Athens that ultimately forced the junta to cede power and restored democracy to Greece.
 Based on interviews with leaders of the Columbia University occupation by the SDS in 1968 (captured in the film), Peter Whitehead makes the case between art and politics, utopianism and nihilism, and the potential for art to affect social change.
 They Are Gone And Here Must I Remain uses these materials, along with the experiences of the artists involved, to explore the relationship between the image and action.

 - American Theatre review

 - Culturebot.org review

 - Brooklyn Paper interview

 Performed by Kathryn Hamilton, Kelsea Martin, Cyrus Moshrefi (with a special appearance by Parivash Borojeni)

 Text by Kathryn Hamilton in collaboration with the performers and Jeremy M. Barker